KyleGoslan/Digital-Media-Design/README.md

 ### Notes

 Each workshop you will be expected to keep notes on some of the key topics covered in the session.
-These bits of information will make up the cornerstone of your knowlege in order to work effectibly in this domain.
+These bits of information will make up the cornerstone of your knowlege in order to work effectively in this subject area. **(You will be shown how to keep your notes in a Gihub repo like this in your second workshop)**

 + [Notes](https://github.com/KyleGoslan/Digital-Media-Design/tree/master/Notes)